croqaz/awesome-decentralized/README.md

 * [Retroshare](https://retroshare.cc): Encrypted connections between you and your friends to create a network of computers, and provides various distributed services on top of it: forums, channels, chat, mail...
 * [Ricochet](https://ricochet.im/): Different approach to instant messaging that doesn’t trust anyone in protecting your privacy.
 It uses the Tor network.
 * [Roll-Call](https://rollcall.audio): Free and reliable audio calls for everyone w/ browser P2P.
+* [SecuShare](https://secushare.org): A research project.
+Consider that it basically consists of a new Internet stack combined with a full-fledged distributed scalability alternative to cloud technology.
+Source code: https://gnunet.org/git/gnunet.git
+* [ShareDrop ☠️](https://github.com/cowbell/sharedrop): Clone of Apple AirDrop service.
+Allows transferring files directly between devices, without having to upload them to any server first.
 * [SimpleX chat](https://github.com/simplex-chat/simplex-chat): A decentralized terminal-based chat (a mobile app coming soon) with a focus on users’ privacy.
 It doesn't use any global user identities (not even random IDs), supports groups and sending files.
-* [ShareDrop ☠️](https://github.com/cowbell/sharedrop): Clone of Apple AirDrop service.
-Allows transferring files directly between devices, without having to upload them to any server first.
 * [SocialHome](https://github.com/jaywink/socialhome): Federated personal profile with social networking functionality.
 Users can create rich content using Markdown and even HTML/JS/CSS.
 All content can be pinned to the user profile and all content will federate to contacts in the federated social web.
 * [Steemit](https://steemit.com/): Blockchain-based social media platform where anyone can earn rewards.
 * [Storj](https://storj.io): Blockchain-based, end-to-end encrypted, distributed object storage, where only you have access to your data.